-And so The Rock's listeners rallied around Bryce's efforts, pooling together a whopping $366,602.22 for I AM HOPE to continue helping young people access the counelling they need.
+And so The Rock's listeners rallied around Bryce's efforts, pooling together a whopping $366,602.22 for I AM HOPE to continue helping young people access the counselling they need.

-In doing so, they also helped us realise one of our dreams: to test extending our services to young adults aged 20-25.
+In doing so, they also helped us realise one of our dreams: to extend our services to young adults up to the age of 25.

 Bryce casey's spare change for change

 Friday 3 April 2020.

 It'll be the last Friday before clocks go back for winter every year.